czxcjx/Project3-CUDA-Path-Tracer/README.md

 ![](img/crop_cornell.antialiased.5000samp.png) ![](img/crop_cornell_aliased.20000samp.png)

 If the number of iterations is scaled correspondingly (e.g. as above), anti-aliasing can result in slightly higher performance, as there need to be less kernel launches and more ray intersections can be calculated in parallel.
+From experimentation, the anti-aliased image seems to take approximately 5-10% faster to render than the non-anti-aliased one.

  However, this does not work together with first-bounce caching, since the first bounce is no longer deterministic.
 Thus, the overall impact on performance is likely to end up the same.
-For instance, the above anti-aliased image took X seconds to render, compared to the Y seconds for the non-anti-aliased image.
 If non-stochastic anti-aliasing were used instead (e.g. using the same ray for each sub-pixel), we could still preserve the benefits of both.
 This is also a feature that scales well on the GPU, since increasing the number of rays parallelizes better than on a CPU.

 Model loading and rendering
 ===========================
 [tinyObjLoader](http://syoyo.github.io/tinyobjloader/) was used for model loading.

-For testing, the Utah teapot model was used (X triangles).
+For testing, the Utah teapot model was used (~22000 triangles).
 Due to the large number of triangle-ray intersections required, performance slowed down significantly.
 Two methods were used to improve performance.

 ![](img/teapot.3000samp.png)